 Will I get specialist support?

-If you are referred for specialist support before pregnancy, you should continue using contraception and any other medicine until you have had a full psychiatric assessment.
+If you are referred for specialist support before pregnancy, you should continue using contraception and any other medicine until you have had an assessment.

 What kind of treatment will I get?

 Your healthcare team will talk to you about any prescription medications you are taking and your options.
 These may include: